burnash/gspread/README.md

 gc = gspread.authorize(credentials)

-# Open a sheet from a spreadsheet with one go
+# Open a sheet from a spreadsheet in one go
 wks = gc.open("Where is the money Lebowski?").sheet1

 # Update a range of cells using a top left corner address